jobayerhossain-dev/Mafuz-and-Hossain-Islami-Bank/README.md

 ## Features

-- Create a new bank account with the account holder's name, city, and mobile number (11 digits).
+- Create a new bank account with the account holder's name, gender, city, and mobile number (11 digits).
 - Deposit money into an existing account, updating the account balance.
 - Withdraw funds from an account, provided the balance is sufficient.
 - View account details, including the account holder's information and current balance.